Quick question: how much does a new heat pump cost? Hundreds of dollars? Thousands?

 Condensate pumps cost approximately $370.

 One of the most overlooked aspects of heating and cooling is equipment matching.
-This means that your heating and cooling systems must be compatible with one another, since they share common elements.
+This means that your heating and cooling systems must be compatible with one another since they share common elements.
+This is most common with variable-speed equipment vs. single-stage or two-stage equipment.

-A new furnace can range between $3300-$7025.
+A new furnace can range approximately between $3300-$7600.
 This replacement would be needed if you decided on installing a variable-speed or two-stage heat pump without having the matching equipment.

 The other side of this cost is that variable-speed systems generally have greatly increased efficiency and comfort.
 Depending on your expected usage of the system, it could be a wise investment.